ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 Prefer thine own ounty paper to
 any other, and subscribe immediately
 tor it and pay in advance, and it will
-be well with thee and thy little oner
+be well with thee and thy little oner.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_junior_ver01:data:sn85035561:00332896921:1881110301:0144/pct:29.788961,15.869196,12.012987,15.826727/!600,600/0/default.jpg"/>
 </td>